 At this point, you have a choice: take the Wawona Road to either Glacier Point or Wawona or proceed into the valley.
 Let’s assume you keep on going into the valley.
 My recommendation: Go to either Yosemite Village or Half Dome Village and park.
 Once parked, do not move your car until you are ready to leave the valley.
 Yosemite Valley can quickly become overcrowded and getting around can become a major hassle.
 Fortunately, the park provides a free shuttle.

 We parked at Yosemite Village for our first couple of days and spent time hiking in the valley.
-We hiked the Valley Loop Trail (be sure to read Bonnie’s article on it here).
+We hiked the Valley Loop Trail.
 If you do nothing else, be sure to hike up to Mirror Lake.
 It was gorgeous.

 There are plenty of great hikes in the valley which are much shorter or you can do just a portion of the Valley Loop Trail.
 I highly recommend getting out in the meadow near Sentinel Bridge.
 There is a nice trail there with plenty of amazing views of the valley and Yosemite Falls in particular.